 The Board recognises that to ensure business is sustainable, it has to identify and ensure transparency and accountability to the key shareholders' groups.
 The Group also strives to strike a balance between its business needs and the needs of the society and the environment in which the Group operates.
-In accordance with the listing rules of SGX-ST ("Listing Rules"), the Group will issue its sustainability report in 2022 and upload the full Sustainability Report in its website, http://www.bonvests.com.sg/investors/announcements/.
+In accordance with the listing rules of SGX-ST ("Listing Rules"), the Group has issued its sustainability report in 2023 together with this Annual Report.

 Sustainability principles have long been a part of Bonvests' identity.
 We have embarked on the development of our first sustainability report in 2018.
 Our Sustainability Steering Team comprises members from senior management and across all business units and locations.
 The Sustainability Steering Team has been regularly updating the Audit Committee and Board of Directors on progress.
 Since 2019, we conducted materiality assessment which allowed us to identify the Environmental, Social and Governance (ESG) factors that are most material to us and our stakeholders.
 We have set performance indicators and monitoring processes in place.
 We had released our inaugural sustainability report in digital form in June 2018.
-We will be releasing our fifth sustainability report in May 2022 and we look forward to sharing our sustainability initiatives with shareholders then.
-In compliance with new Listing Rules that take effect from 1 January 2022, the sustainability reporting process will be subject to internal review and the Directors will undergo training in sustainability matters as prescribed by SGX-ST.
+We have released our sixth sustainability report in this Annual Report.
+In compliance with new Listing Rules that take effect from 1 January 2022, the Directors have undergone training in sustainability matters as prescribed by SGX.